The Sweet Occasion

 Close up of lemon bar filling mixed in a glass bowl with a whisk in the bowl.

 Make the filling.
-While the crust bakes, whisk together the sweetened condensed milk, egg yolks, lemon zest, and lemon juice.
-The filling will be silky smooth.
+While the crust bakes, whisk together the sweetened condensed milk, egg yolks, lemon zest, and lemon juice until it’s silky smooth.

 Lemon bar filling poured into a graham cracker crust in an 8x8 baking pan lined with parchment paper.

 Bake the lemon bars.
-Pour the filling over the warm crust and pop it back into the oven for about 15 minutes, just until the filling is set and slightly jiggles in the center.
-Let the bars cool to room temp in the hot pan and then refrigerate for at least 2 hours.
+Pour the filling over the warm crust and pop it back into the oven for about 15 minutes, just until the filling is set and jiggles slightly in the center.
+Let the bars cool slightly, then refrigerate them for at least 2 hours.

 Baked lemon bars with graham cracker crust cut into 16 squares set over a round wire cooling rack.